Alipsa/uso/examples/multimodule/subB/readme.md

-# The subB sub projects of the multmodule project
+# The subB sub projects of the multimodule project